Sleep and Aging: A Comprehensive Guide

 A sleep diary Verified Source National Library of Medicine (NIH) World’s largest medical library, making biomedical data and information more accessible.
 View source can be a helpful tool in determining factors affecting sleep patterns.
 In the days and nights before your appointment, use a sleep diary to record your sleep and wake times, sleep disturbances, habits, and feelings for 1-2 weeks.

-Answering these questions can help you draw the clearest picture of your sleep patterns:
+Answering these questions after keeping a sleep diary for a while can help you draw the clearest picture of your sleep patterns:

 • What times do I normally go to bed at night and wake up in the morning?